EFWob/OdroidGoRadio/README.md

 ### Loading Genres
 Befor using genre playlists, you must download them to the Odroid.
 The playlists will be stored in the Flash-Filesystem, so you probably want to use a huge SPIFFS partition (see [Compiling](#compiling) above).
 This setting can not be changed at runtime!!

+Downloading the genre playlists will be done from a web-interface.
+The main reason is that there is quite a lot of data to handle, that is better left to a more powerful desktop computer and not the ESP32.

+**Javascript must be enabled** for the download process.
+Also, the download process might take some time (depending on the number of stations you plan to download). **Make sure the website stays open all the time the download is in process** (the progress will be shown on the webpage).
+If you stop the download (by closing the page) the file system should still be in a valid state, just it might contain less than expected.

+Currently there is no explicit error message when the file system is full.
+The website will pretend to progress just fine.
+From Serial command line you can run _"genre=--test"_ to check the available space on the file system.

+If something goes wrong, you can use the command _"genre=--format"_ from Serial command line to format the Filesystem. **This will (without further confirmation) erase everything on the filesystem!**

+If you do not get a connection to the radio database server (a popup should tell so), you can try to use another server. (see [below]
+(#configuring_anything_around_genres) now to change the default) setting.

 The genre playlists of the Odroid are maintained using the public radio database server (https://www.radio-browser.info/#/).
 This database has more than 27,000 stations organised in different categories (by reagion or genre tags).
 With this addition, you can